midnightntwrk/midnight-wallet/README.md

 ## Credentials

-To be able to fetch our internal dependencies, it is required to have our nexus credentials.
+To be able to fetch our internal dependencies, it is required to have our Nexus credentials.
 To get them, you have to contact our devops team.
 Once you have them, you need to set three `env` variables:
 ```
 $ export MIDNIGHT_REPO_USER=your_user